some-mthfka/Viy/README.md

 ## Maintenance:

 The project is not actively maintained.
-I did not find out how to do elegant picture embedding.
+I did not figure out how to embed visuals in an elegant way.
 But that was summer 2016, the API and architecture might have changed since then.
-I switched to Emacs however - it does support pictures.
+And I switched to Emacs anyway - it does support pictures.

 ## The Big Idea (the possible future)
 What I have in mind is an alternative to Evernote, but functioning in its own way.
 An alternative with different values, if you will.
 Well, here is what Viy looks like now: